KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 end global
 ```

-With these settings, projects built by `kdesrc-build` will have the hidden
+With these settings, projects built by `kde-builder` will have the hidden
 `.vscode` folder created in their source directory; for example, for KCalc this
 would be `kde/src/kcalc/.vscode`.

 The configuration files are generated when a project is built or rebuilt with
-`kdesrc-build`.
+`kde-builder`.
 If you have already built the project you want to work on
 before enabling the `generate-vscode-project-config` option, make sure to
 rebuild it before opening it in VS Code.